CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 ### 4.2 Task 2.b: Experimenting with IGP

 In this task, we will use the same BGP router.
 We will disable the OSPF routing protocol, and see how it affects the routing.
 There are several ways to disable OSPF.
-One way is to do it insidebirdc:
+One way is to do it inside birdc:

 # bridc
 birdc> show protocols